Quantum fields from global propagators on asymptotically Minkowski and extended de Sitter spacetimes: Propagators

-this implies that $\wf' (P_\emptyset^{-1}-P_{\papm}^{-1})$ equals $(\Sigma^\pm \times \Sigma^\pm)\cap\wf'(P_{\pam}^{-1}-P_{\pap}^{-1})$.
-On the other hand, using the exact form of $\wf'(P_{\papm}^{-1})\setminus \diag_{T^*M^\inti}=\kC_{{\papm}}$ one obtains $\wf'(P_{\pam}^{-1}-P_{\pap}^{-1})=\kC_{\pap}\cup\kC_{\pam}$, thus \beq \bea \wf' (P_\emptyset^{-1}-P_{\papm}^{-1}) &= (\Sigma^\pm \times \Sigma^\pm)\cap (\kC_{{\pap}}\cup\kC_{{\pam}})\\ &= \cup_{t\in\rr}\Phi_t(\diag_{T^*M^\inti})\cap\pi^{-1}\Sigma^\pm. \eea \eeq The exact form of $\wf' (P_\emptyset^{-1})$ is concluded from (\ref{eq:disjointwf3}) and $\wf'(P_{\papm})=\diag_{T^*M^\inti}\cup\kC_{{\papm}}$ by means of the two identities $P_\emptyset^{-1}=(P_\emptyset^{-1}-P_{\papm}^{-1})+ P_{\papm}^{-1}$.\qeds
+this implies that $\wf' (P_\emptyset^{-1}-P_{\papm}^{-1})$ equals $(\Sigma^\pm\cup\,\zero) \times( \Sigma^\pm\cup\,\zero)\cap\wf'(P_{\pam}^{-1}-P_{\pap}^{-1})$.
+On the other hand, using the exact form of $\wf'(P_{\papm}^{-1})\setminus \diag_{T^*M^\inti}=\kC_{{\papm}}$ one obtains $\wf'(P_{\pam}^{-1}-P_{\pap}^{-1})=\kC_{\pap}\cup\kC_{\pam}$, thus \beq \bea \wf' (P_\emptyset^{-1}-P_{\papm}^{-1}) &= (\Sigma^\pm \times \Sigma^\pm)\cap (\kC_{{\pap}}\cup\kC_{{\pam}})\\ &= \cup_{t\in\rr}\Phi_t(\diag_{T^*M^\inti})\cap\pi^{-1}\Sigma^\pm. \eea \eeq The exact form of $\wf' (P_\emptyset^{-1})$ is concluded from (\ref{eq:disjointwf3}) and $\wf'(P_{\papm}^{-1})=\diag_{T^*M^\inti}\cup\kC_{{\papm}}$ by means of the two identities $P_\emptyset^{-1}=(P_\emptyset^{-1}-P_{\papm}^{-1})+ P_{\papm}^{-1}$.\qeds

-Concerning the $\b$-wave front set, it would require more work to make precise statements about the Schwartz kernel of $P_I^{-1}$ (in the sense of manifolds with boundaries), we still have however at our disposal information on $\wf^{m,l}_\b(P_I^{-1}f)$ given the $\b$-wave front set of $f$.
-For our purposes it is sufficient to observe that $P_I^{-1}$ adds singularities only at the radial set, specifically by propagation of singularities (\ref{eq:bpropagation}) \beq \wf^{m_0,l}_\b(P_I^{-1}f)\subset \cR_I^+, \quad f\in\Ran P_I \eeq for $m_0<m$, where $m,l$ are the orders corresponding to $I$, so in particular if $f\in H_\b^{\infty,l}(M)$ then $\wf_\b^{\infty,l}(P^{-1}_I f)\subset \cR^+_I$.
+Concerning the $\b$-wave front set, it would require more work to make precise statements about the Schwartz kernel of $P_I^{-1}$ (in the sense of manifolds with boundaries), we still have however at our disposal information on the $\b$-wave front set of $P_I^{-1}f$ given the $\b$-wave front set of $f$.
+For our purposes it is sufficient to observe that the generalized inverse $P_I^{-1}$ (defined using some $m,l$ chosen consistently with $I$) adds singularities only at the radial set.
+Specifically, by propagation of singularities (\ref{eq:bpropagation}) \beq \wf^{m_0,l}_\b(P_I^{-1}f)\subset \cR_I^+, \quad f\in\Ran P_I\cap H_\b^{m_0-1,l}(M) \eeq for $m_0>\12-l$, so in particular if $f\in H_\b^{\infty,l}(M)$ then $\wf_\b^{\infty,l}(P^{-1}_I f)\subset \cR^+_I$.